Click on each question and the answer will expand below.

 First off, congratulations!
 You will want to check out our Important First Steps and Graduate Student Orientation sites.
 As the directions state, you will need to activate your CWRU Network ID and access your CWRU email account.

 You will also need to complete the items on the New Student Checklist.
 The Checklist link may give you an error message stating "You do not currently have any active checklists.
 Please wait up to 2 business days after you pay your deposit for the checklist to be active".
 Don't worry, this usually just means that we have not yet opened it yet for your starting term and the only program that requires a deposit is MEM.
 Watch your personal and case.edu email accounts for more information.

 You can always view your official offer letter from the School of Graduate Studies by logging back into the online application system.
-Your offer letter will list any academic provisions set by the department and any conditions remaining such as missing transcripts or test scores. *Note: If there is a discrepancy in your letter, please contact the School of Graduate Studies.
+Your offer letter will list any conditions remaining such as missing transcripts or test scores and any academic provisions set by the department. *Note: If you believe there is a discrepancy in your letter, please contact the School of Graduate Studies.

 Yes, programs that fall under the School of Graduate Studies must follow the April 15th Resolution.
 What is the Resolution?
 The April 15th Resolution says that departments cannot require applicants accepted for the Fall term to commit to a decision that involves funding before April 15th.
 Applicants are welcome to make their decision before that date, but should not feel pressured to make an early decision until all of their options are available.
 Note that this only applies to Fall admissions, and only for offers that involve funding.
 Click here for a full list of participating institutions.

 * Note: This does not mean that all Graduate Studies decisions are released by April 15th.